Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With a Finite-Battery Constraint

-From the discussion in previous section, we can infer that by choosing a battery drift that goes to zero with increasing battery size, one might achieve a long-term average utility that is close to $U(\mu)$ as $M$ increases.
+From the discussion in previous section, we can infer that by choosing a battery drift, defined as $r(t)-e(t-1)$, that goes to zero with increasing battery size, one might achieve a long-term average utility that is close to $U(\mu)$ as $M$ increases.
 However, smaller drift away from the empty battery state implies a more frequent occurrence of the complete battery discharge event.
 In the following theorem, we quantify this tradeoff between the achievable utility and the battery discharge rate, asymptotically in the large battery regime.
 In this regime, the battery size $M$ is large enough for the variations in $r(t)$ to average out nicely over the time scale that $B(t)$ changes significantly.
 Consequently, we now define the long-term battery discharge rate as the probability of discharge, i.e., $p_\text{discharge}(M) \triangleq \lim_{\tau \to \infty} \frac{1}{\tau}\sum_{t=1}^\infty {\cal I}_0^B(t)$, where the indicator variable ${\cal I}_0^B(t)=1$ if $B(t)=0$ and is identical to $0$ otherwise.

-Next, we show that one can achieve a battery discharge probability that exhibits a polynomial decay with the battery size, and at the same time achieves a utility that approaches the maximum achievable utility as $(\log M)^2/M^2$.
+Next, we show that one can achieve a battery discharge probability that exhibits a polynomial decay {of arbitrary order} with the battery size, and at the same time achieves a utility that approaches the maximum achievable utility as $(\log M)^2/M^2$.